Natural Gas Supply in the Maritimes – 2020 and Beyond

 Moderator – President, Atlantica Centre for Energy, Colleen Mitchell

-This conversation is an important one, and we hope to see you there!
+This is an important conversation and we hope to see you there!

 Date: Thursday, November 15th, 2018